vtog/labGuides/source/ocp/agent-based-installer-notes.rst

 #.
 With "openshift-install" downloaded in step 1, run the following command.
 In
    my case I'm using a "workdir" dir to supply the required yaml files.

+   .. tip:: Add the sub directory "openshift" to your workdir for custom
+      configs.
+For example adding operators or setting "core" user passwd.

    .. code-block:: bash

       openshift-install agent create image --dir workdir